tedee-com/tedee-api-doc/docs/source/endpoints/devicecertificate/get-revoked-for-mobile.rst

 is able to return the revoked certificates.

 .. note::
-    For details when the Tedee device can ask for revoked certificates, please refer to: <BLE API documentation>.
+    For details when the Tedee device can ask for revoked certificates, please refer to: **Tedee BLE API Documentation**.

 .. code-block:: sh